The complete step-by-step guide to keeping chickens

 To conclude this review, I really cannot recommend the Haynes Chicken Manual enough.
 If I rated books, this one would get 10/10.
-I have a bookcase of poultry books and this book, for me, is definitely one of the best I have as an all round reference.
-Whether you want to keep a few chickens in the back garden for eggs, for the table, or even the show pen, this is the one book you should definately have on the shelf.
+I have a bookcase of poultry books and this book, for me, is definitely one of the best I have as an all-around reference.
+Whether you want to keep a few chickens in the back garden for eggs, for the table, or even the show pen, this is the one book you should definitely have on the shelf.

 [button link=”https://poultrykeeper.com/click/shop-amazon/chicken-manual/” color=”blue” align=”right” target=”_blank” size=”large” caption=”Buy on Amazon”]Click Here to[/button]